the-art-of-dev/tortue-js/README.md

 ## System requirements

-The following software should be installed on yout system and added to `PATH` env variable.
+The following software should be installed on your system and added to the `PATH` environment variable.

 - Node.js v14 or higher (https://nodejs.org/en/)
 - npm (https://www.npmjs.com/package/npm)